AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 #### Spell checking

-Spell checks are run automatically using GitHub actions upon opening a PR for master or prior to merging to master.
+Spell checks are run automatically using GitHub actions upon opening a PR for `master` or `staging`.
 GitHub actions will abort if there are more than 2 spelling errors and you will need to fix those before continuing.
 You can obtain the list of spelling errors on GitHub by going to `Actions` and clicking the workflow of PR you are working on.
 Click on the `style-n-check` step and in the upper right hand corner, there is a button that says "Artifacts" which should list a file called `spell-check-results`.